How to Reduce Latency for ISPs and Subscribers

 Before we look at the benefits of low latency, it’s important to understand what causes high latency in the first place.
 For network operators, packet buffering is the main culprit.
 More specifically, on networks that use first-in, first-out (FIFO) queues with large buffers, bandwidth-intensive interactive applications like online gaming or video calls can cause bufferbloat during peak busy times.

-Excessively large buffers lead to situations where too many packets are in the queue waiting to be transmitted.
-This leads to saturated links that cause network bottlenecks and dropped packets, leading in turn to high latency under load that makes a connection feel slow for the subscriber.
+Excessively large buffers lead to queues with too many packets waiting to be transmitted.
+This results in saturated links that cause network bottlenecks and dropped packets, leading to high latency under load and making the connection feel slow for the subscriber.

 For example, some physical interfaces can have queues that are thousands of packets deep.
 As you can imagine, this usually translates into more “my internet is slow” calls for ISP support teams to troubleshoot.